SDGs supported:

 Dr Sotirios A. Argyroudis, PhD, DiplEng, BSc, CEng MICE, FHEA

-Assistant Professor at Brunel University London
+Associate Professor (Reader) at Brunel University London

 Scopus ORCiD GoogleScholar ResearchGate Linkedin

-Sotirios holds two degrees, one in Civil Engineering (MEng) and the second one in Geology (BSc), and a PhD in Geotechnical Earthquake Engineering.
+Sotirios holds two degrees, in Civil Engineering (MEng) and Geology (BSc), and a PhD in Geotechnical Earthquake Engineering.
 He has over 20 years of research experience in the field of geotechnical and infrastructure engineering, with focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
 In 2017 he was awarded a H2020 Marie Skłodowska-Curie Individual Fellowship (TRANSRISK project, 2017).
 He has more than 120 reports and publications in scientific journals, conference proceedings and book chapters and participated in 15+ research projects (Aristotle University & University of Surrey).
 He acted as a reviewer for more than 25 scientific journals and for research proposals.
 He is Vice-Chair of the IABSE Task Group 1.8 on ‘Design requirements for infrastructure resilience’ and member of the EAEE Working Group 13 on ‘Seismic assessment, design and resilience of industrial facilities’.
 He supervised several UG, MSc and PhD research students, and he delivers seminars and participates in CPD activities.
 He is member of the Editorial Board in Sustainability (Section board for ‘Hazards and Sustainability’).

 Dr Marianna Loli, PhD, DiplEng, MSc